fuzzylogicxx/fuzzylogic/posts/using-the-tabindex-attribute.md

 Applying `tabindex="0"` to an element inserts it into the tabbing order based on its position in the source.
 It is not necessary to apply this to an interactive element such as a button or checkbox since they are focusable by default.
 You should use it sparingly (because it requires care to ensure accessibility) but you might use it on a custom element which needs to be interactive under certain circumstances such as [the horizontally scrollable container in a Data Table](https://inclusive-components.design/data-tables/).

-A related note on tabbing order is that it’s not a great idea to move elements around with CSS such that their visual order differs from their source order, because this creates a disconnect between tabbing order and visual order.
-This could be confusing for a sighted person who navigates by keyboard.
-CSS Grid and Flexbox offer this ability through properties such as `order`, `flex-direction` and `grid-auto-flow` however as Rachel Andrew and others have suggested, [creating this kind of disconnect is to be avoided](https://rachelandrew.co.uk/archives/2019/06/04/grid-content-re-ordering-and-accessibility/).
-It might be OK when the elements (and their children) are non-focusable (for example re-ordering two `div`s) but avoid applying it to focusable elements like navigation links.

 ## tabindex="1+"

 This imposes a tab order on the content that bears no resemblance to the expected tab order.
 It’s an antipattern.
 Don’t do it.